Travel: A Big Country to Explore

 Driving from Ontario to British Columbia can be a real adventure, but if you are going to set off on such a trip, plan to spend most of your holiday on the road.
 An eight-hour drive from Toronto most likely won’t even get you out of Ontario.
 And it will take at least three more days of driving to reach the west coast – more if you stop to enjoy the journey – the wilderness, the badlands, the Rocky Mountains, and the countless attractions along the way.

 If you are camping, it will still probably cost you $40 per night for a camping space and it is wise to book your campgrounds well before setting off on your trip.
 If you haven’t booked in advance and find the campgrounds full, you will almost certainly be able to find clean, comfortable accommodations in one of the many motels and hotels along the Trans-Canada route.
-Rates vary, but if you are planning to stay in hotels and motels, plan to spend at least $80 per night for the roof over your head and another $80 per day for food.
-Add in the cost of gas, and your low budget trip will probably cost you over $2,000 even before you factor in the entertainment costs.
+Rates vary, but if you are planning to stay in hotels and motels, plan to spend at least $60 per night for the roof over your head and another $60 per day for food.
+Add in the cost of gas, and your low budget trip will probably cost you close to $2,000 even before you factor in the entertainment costs.

 While very gratifying and worthwhile, this is not a trip you should take lightly.
 It will strain your vacation budget as much as any trip to the tropics – and won’t be nearly as restful.
 But it will be exciting, enlightening and awe-inspiring.